Bios

 Resuming virtually 2020 – 2021

 SONY DSCMatt Mitler was initially trained in Humanistic and Existential Psychology, and Group Process before discovering the healing potential of theatre.
-He has had the good fortune to study with such masters as Jerzy Grotowski and Eugenio Barba in theatre; Carl Rogers and R. D. Laing in psychotherapy; and Jean Houston, Elizabeth Cogburn, Laura Day, and Ram Dass in more esoteric disciplines.
+He has had the good fortune to study with such masters as Jerzy Grotowski and Eugenio Barba in theatre; Carl Rogers and R. D. Laing in psychotherapy; and Jean Houston and Michel de Salzmann in more esoteric disciplines.
 Integrating these pursuits has been a lifelong process.

-Matt has led workshops in a variety of settings including Hutchings Psychiatric Center (NY); The Association for Humanistic Psychology; The National Theatre School of Sweden; New Brunswick and Union Theological Seminaries; The Institute for Clergy Excellence; The Heart of the Healer Foundation; The Parliament for the World’s Religions; and the graduate school of The University of Psychology of Warsaw, where his essay, “Art and Therapy” was published in the anthology, New Directions in Psychotherapy in 1979.
+Matt has led workshops at a variety of settings including Hutchings Psychiatric Center (NY); The Association for Humanistic Psychology; The National Theatre School of Sweden; New Brunswick and Union Theological Seminaries; The Institute for Clergy Excellence; The Parliament for the World’s Religions; and the graduate school of The University of Psychology of Warsaw, where his essay, “Art and Therapy” was published in the anthology, New Directions in Psychotherapy in 1979.

 In Europe from 1977 to 1981, he performed, directed, taught, and formed the international theatre collective, “The Tribe”, which presented interactive works at a variety of therapeutic institutions and was featured at Le Festival Mondial du Theatre in Nancy, France.
 Other festivals, which presented Mr. Mitler’s work, include: The Koln Festival, Vienna Festwochen, The International Festival of Fools, The Gaukler Festival of Mime, The International Festival of Mimes and Pantomimes (Poland), and The Theatre of Nations.

-Matt appeared on numerous television programs and starred in over a dozen independent motion pictures in the 80’s before creating his own film projects.
-His independent film, Cracking Up (producer, director, writer, actor), garnered a number of awards; including “Best Film” in The Venice International Film Festival Critic’s Week and the “People’s Choice Award” in The New York Underground Film Festival and will be released by Art Label on Blu-ray in Winter of ’23, along with Matt’s entire catalogue of cult videos.
+Matt appeared on numerous television programs and starred in over a dozen low-grade motion pictures in the 80’s before creating his own film projects.
+His independent feature, Cracking Up (producer, director, writer, actor), garnered a number of awards; including “Best Film” in The Venice International Film Festival Critic’s Week and the “People’s Choice Award” in The New York Underground Film Festival and is now released on Blu-ray by Art Label, along with Matt’s entire catalogue of cult videos, and also available on Prime Video.

 To date, Matt has designed and directed more than 80 theatrical productions; among them: his own adaptation of Nathaniel West’s Miss Lonely Hearts for the 29th Street Repertory Theatre; the critically acclaimed musical Sofrito, featuring The Latin Legends All Stars, for the New Victory Theater; and the apocalyptic epic Dirty Money (also co-author) for Teatr Am Turm in Frankfurt, Germany.
 He has also staged the works of dozens of solo artists and ensembles at a variety of NYC venues including The Samuel Beckett Theatre, LaMama ETC, and The Joseph Papp Public Theatre.
 His serialized his first novel, Kaufman’s Holiday, as a podcast under the banner, “Sunday Night Noir”, for Radio Free Brooklyn.

-Mr. Mitler‘s primary focus is on Theatre Group Dzieci, which he founded, along with Yvonne Brechbuhler, in 1997.
+Mr. Mitler‘s primary focus is on Dzieci Theatre, founded in 1997.
 He and Dzieci are featured in Working on the Inside: The Spiritual Life Through the Eyes of Actors by Retta Blaney, and profiled in the The Encyclopedia of Religion under Performance Theatre.

 12088432_904353259633147_1953917218414854812_nYvonne Brechbuhler (Founding Member 1997), was born and raised in Basel, Switzerland, where she worked as a kindergarten teacher before moving to New York in 1994 to pursue a career in theatre.
 She was a member of The Irondale Theater Ensemble, utilizing improvisational theatre and group-building skills to work with high-risk teenagers in schools and prisons and has been in charge of the afterschool program at a Waldorf preschool.
 Along with Matt Mitler, Yvonne created and co- taught a series of theater classes for girls 7-12 called BEING!, utilizing text from Shakespeare, and is currently teaching music classes at a Montessori preschool.
 Yvonne is dreaming of a theatrical program that will bring Dzieci’s basic wisdom into children’s lives.
 Yvonne is also a certified Feldenkrais practitioner and the proud mother of two beautiful girls, Yona and Ora.